 From the SeaLife Center, a leisurely walk up Fourth Avenue provides a serene sense of Seward’s long-ago frontier culture, with Old West storefronts, historical murals, steepled churches, and commemorative plaques and historical markers.
 A paved footpath that runs from the SeaLife Center along the waterfront toward the harbor is a pleasant way to enjoy the mountain scenery.

 Seward has plenty of hotels and motels, home rentals, hostel beds, camping and RV options for those overnighting it.

 Beyond the roadways, day cruises through Kenai Fjords National Park are a popular way to soak up the glorious waters of Resurrection Bay.
 Otters, seals, puffins, orcas and various migrating whales all may make cameos on these charters, some of which include island stopovers for meals.

 To see a glacier by foot, carve out a couple of hours for a stop at Exit Glacier.
 Located just inside Kenai Fjords National Park, this glacier at the edge of Harding Icefield recedes annually, to the sadness of many fans.
 But a moderately graded walking path leads to overlooks where the glacier is still easily visible and photographable.

-Seward is synonymous with fishing, and there are a bounty of half- or full-day charters that fish for halibut, salmon, or both.
+Seward is synonymous with fishing, and there are a bounty of half- or full-day charters that fish for halibut, salmon or both.
 Charters typically provide all fishing gear, and in town, there are options for having fish filleted and flash-frozen for shipping after your excursion ends.
 These trips depart early and return late and make for a full Alaskan experience.
-Play your cards right, and you will enjoy the scenery of a wildlife-viewing trip while returning home with a freezer full of fish to commemorate your unique and unforgettable Alaska vacation long after it’s over.
+Play your cards right, and you will enjoy the scenery of a wildlife-viewing trip while returning home with a freezer’s worth of fish to commemorate your unique and unforgettable Alaska vacation long after it’s over.